mage-os/generate-mirror-repo-js/README.md

 ### podman

-If you prefer to execute the container with `podman`, you should not specify the `--user` argument, as the in-container root user will automatically map to the current system.
+If you prefer to execute the container with `podman`, you should not specify the `--user` argument, as the in-container root user will automatically map to the current system user.
 To generate the repository in `~/html` using podman, run the following command, replacing `https://mirror.mage-os.org` with the URL of your mirror:

 ```bash